Practice change and science projects

-In 2015, under phase 2 of the program, we released the Reef Water Quality Research, Development and Innovation Strategy 2014–15 to 2018–19 (PDF, 1.4MB) which describes our research and investment priorities to improve the quality of water entering the Great Barrier Reef from agricultural land use.
+Projects funded under phase two of the Reef Water Quality Science Program were guided by the Reef Water Quality Research, Development and Innovation Strategy 2014–15 to 2018–19 which describes the research and investment priorities to improve the quality of water entering the Great Barrier Reef from agricultural land use.

-Addendum (PDF, 2.47MB) released on 8 June 2016 should be read in conjunction with the Reef Water Quality Research, Development and Innovation Strategy 2014–15 to 2018–19 (PDF, 1.4MB).
+Addendum released on 8 June 2016 should be read in conjunction with this strategy.

 2009–2015 science projects